Please click on the question to view the answer:

 Q: Can I mail my payment?

-A: Yes, we do accept payments, checks, cashier's checks and money orders only, via mail.
+A: Yes, we do accept payments via mail.
+Checks, cashier's checks and money orders are accepted.
+International checks on foreign banks are not accepted.
 To avoid late fees and/or disnerollment, payment must be recieved in our office by the due date.
 Post mark dates are not honored.
 Our mailing address is:

 California State University, Channel Islands